Dustyroom/flat-kit-doc/_docs/outlines.md

 * *Thickness* makes the outline thicker or thinner.
 It controls how wide or narrow the line of the outline is.
 * *Resolution Invariant* if enabled, the line width will stay constant regardless of the rendering resolution.
 However, some of the lines may appear blurry.
 * *Use Depth* enables or disables taking the scene's depth data into calculating the outlines.
 This parameter outlines the outer contour of the objects with depth threshold control.
-* *Use Normals* creates outlines for 'inner' parts of the objects, meaning, for those that are inside the boundaries of the object, for every given camera perspective.
-The effect depends on the geometry of an object.
-So, having proper normals here is important.
-There is a Normals Threshold control.
-It's discussed a bit more a little further down.
+* *Use Normals* creates outlines based on the angle difference of the normals of a mesh.
+The effect mainly depends on the geometry of an object.
+So, having proper normals here is important, please see [this paragraph](/outlines/#manipulating-the-normals-of-the-mesh) describing in detail how to manipulate normals.

 * *Use Color* enables or disables taking all color difference data on the scene when calculating the outlines.
 This feature is URP only.

 **NOTE:** If you see that *Use Depth* and *Use Normals* have no effect in your project, please navigate to _Project Settings_ ▶︎ _Graphics_ and insert **[FlatKit] Example Settings URP** file into _Scriptable Rendering Pipeline Setting_ field.
 If you are using your own settings file instead, please make sure to have _Opaque texture_ and _Depth texture_ checkboxes on, which can be found on Inspector tab when you select that URP settings file.